How to Use a Solar Pool Cover The Right WayClick here to get our FREE weekly pool maintenance newsletter!

 Obviously, the best time to use your solar cover is when nobody is in the pool.
 So, a good time would actually be at night.
 I know it sounds a little counter productive, but the truth is your pool loses heat at night when it’s cooler out.

-Keep in mind that when you use a solar cover, you shouldn’t have your pool running.
+Keep in mind that when you use one, you shouldn’t have your pool running.
 This could bind up the cover and prevent it from doing its’ job.

 The Benefits of a Solar Pool Cover